 Senior Fellow & Director Programmes

 Dr. Syed Adnan Ali Shah Bukhari has earned his PhD on the Talibanization of FATA and N.W.F.P. from Nanyang Technological University (NTU) in Singapore.
 He belongs to Peshawar, provincial capital of the Khyber Pakhtunkhwa Province (KP).
-His areas of interest include terrorism and insurgency, governance and development in post-conflict societies and Afghanistan.
+His areas of interest include terrorism and insurgency, governance and development in post-conflict societies, especially FATA and Afghanistan, foreign and domestic policies of Pakistan and Afghanistan.
 Dr. Bukhari carries rich experience of working in academia, journalism and social-development sector.

 Before joining the FRC, Dr. Bukhari served as an Associate Research Fellow and Team Leader of South and Central Asia Desk at the International Centre for Political Violence and Terrorism Research (ICPVTR), S.Rajaratnam School of International Studies (RSIS) at the Nanyang Technological University.
 He is also associated with the Geneva Centre for Training and Analysis of Terrorism (GCTAT), Switzerland.
 He has also served as a Research Fellow at the Institute of Strategic Studies Islamabad (ISSI).
 Dr. Bukhari has attended numerous international conferences as a paper-reader and published widely in academic journals, local and international newspapers, and regularly contributes to Jamestown Foundation, Washington DC, USA.
 Apart from research, Bukhari has served as a Master Trainer in various capacity building workshops organized for law enforcement and security agencies in Singapore, Pakistan and Bangladesh.